akn9050/Storage-Account-LabDemo/Lab01.md

  Under **PROJECT DETAILS:**
 - In the Subscription field, select the **subscription** in which to create the storage account
-- n the **Resource group** field, select an existing resource group or select **Create new**, and enter a name for the new resource group.
+- In the **Resource group** field, select an existing resource group or select **Create new**, and enter a name for the new resource group.
 1. Enter a **Storage account name**.
 The name will be used to generate the public URL used to access the data in the account.
 The name must be unique across all existing storage account names in Azure.
 Names must be 3 to 24 characters long and can contain only lowercase letters and numbers.

 2. In the **Location** field, select a location for the storage account, or use the default location.